 If you are more than 10 minutes late, your appointment may be given to a walk-in client.
 In that case, you may be seen as a walk-in by the next available consultant or you can reschedule your appointment.

 Each writer may schedule up to three appointments per week during regular academic semesters.
 This limit applies to appointments in both of our locations (Main Center and Writing Lab).
+Only one visit is allowed per day.
 During Winter and Summer sessions, because of reduced staffing and hours, the limit is 2 appointments per week.
+These limits are imposed in order to make our services widely available to the UB Community.
 Please discuss with the Director should you wish to request additional support due to unique circumstances.

 Because there are many writers vying for available appointment times, making and then cancelling more than five appointments in the space of a semester will result in the ability to make appointments being disabled, and the writer will have to walk-in to see a consultant.
 After establishing a track record of use, scheduling privileges can be reinstated by our administrator.